Mary Kekatos, Daily Mail: November 20, 2018.

 After silicone implants from two manufacturers were approved in 2006, the FDA conducted many postapproval studies, but no researchers had analyzed the database.

-For the new study, published in the journal Annals of Surgery, the team looked at nearly 100,000 patients enrolled in large postapproval studies between 2007 and 2010.
+For the study published in the journal Annals of Surgery, the team looked at nearly 100,000 patients enrolled in large postapproval studies between 2007 and 2010.

 Approximately 80,000 had silicone implants and the rest received implants filled with a saline solution.